PaoyangLab/PeTEM/README.md

     ```

   - **Set up environment**
+    > Choose **one** of the following installation methods to set up the PeTEM environment.

     * Docker image
       > Inside the container the runner starts in `/data`.
 Mount any directory containing your BED, CGmap, and expression files to that path before launching the container.